Reinforcing The Training

 Creating The Right Environment

 Attitude and Consistency is Important!

 Proper training is essential for successful containment.
-If you have any questions about the dog training system phases, especially during the first few weeks, or if you have questions about your dog’s behavior during his training sessions, please contact your DogWatch dealer.
+If you have any questions about training, or if you have questions about your dog’s behavior during training sessions, please contact your DogWatch Dealer.